chinmayi-r/AutoFarmer/AutoFarmer_Robot/README.md

-# Instructions for running the code for the AutoFarmer Robot
+# Running the code for the AutoFarmer Robot on a Raspberry Pi 4B

 <p align="center">
    <img src="doc/AutoFarmer_robot_image.jpg">